-Priscilla C., in fact, met her current boyfriend through an online card game in a chat room.
-"I am not sure how you get attracted to someone over the computer, but that is how our relationship started," she says.
+Priscilla met her boyfriend through a chat room.
+"I am not sure how I got attracted to him over the computer.
+But that is how our relationship started," she says.

-John D., a computer technician, spends many hours online playing computer games at work and connecting with various people through instant messaging.
-"In my role as tech support, there is a lot of downtime when we are just waiting for someone to call for help.
-Having the computer around really helps with those slow moments."
-While neither Priscilla nor John has a problem, both use the Internet to supplement face-to-face relationships rather than replace them.
-There are others who use the Internet to avoid human contact or their responsibilities.
+John is a computer technician.
+He spends hours playing computer games at work.
+He connects with many people through instant messaging.
+"In my role as tech support, there is a lot of downtime.
+We just wait for someone to call for help.
+The computer really helps with those slow moments."

 When the Web Takes Control